-Green Industries, Grade 11, University/College Preparation (THJ3M) (Not scheduled in 2020-21.)
+Green Industries, Grade 11, University/College Preparation (THJ3M)

 This course enables students to develop knowledge and skills related to agriculture, forestry, horticulture, and landscaping.
 Students will study the identification, growth, and management of plants and animals and develop process, design, and management skills required in the green industries.
 Students will also examine social and economic issues related to the green industries, learn about safe and healthy working practices, study industry standards and codes, and will explore postsecondary education programs and career opportunities.
 Prerequisite: None